-7. Applicants must be physically sound, well-informed, and of rebust constitution.
+Applicants must be physically sound, well-informed, and of robust constitution.
 Applicants desiring to enter flying training as pilots must have 20-20 vision, uncorrected, in each eye.
 Normal color perception is required.
-Applicants for training as aerial observers must have uncorrected distant vision of better than 20-50 bilaterally, correctible to 20-20 bilaterally, and near vision of 20-20 bilaterally, uncorrected.
+Applicants for training as navigators must have uncorrected distant vision of better than 20-50 bilaterally, correctible to 20-20 bilaterally, and near vision of 20-20 bilaterally, uncorrected.

-A limited number of advanced course appointments are available to outstanding students who are unable to qualify physically for flying training.
-Distant-vision requirements for such applicants are distant vision of 20-200 or better bilaterally, correctible to 20-20 in one eye and 20-30 in the other.
-Students majoring in engineering or physical sciences are given priority for such appointments.
+Advanced-course appointments are available to outstanding students who are unable to qualify physically or do not desire flying training.
+An applicant must have at least distant-vision of 20-200 or better bilaterally, correctible to 20-20 in one eye and 20-30 in the other.

-Formally enrolled advanced course Air Force R.O.T.C. students are issued Air Force officer-type blue uniforms, which they may be permitted to retain upon acceptance of a commission.
-These students receive a governmental commutation of ration allowance amounting to \$81 per quarter during the two advanced academic years, in addition to being supplied a major portion of the required Air Science texts and training equipment.
-Students attending summer camp are paid at the rate of \$78 a month, in addition to being given rations, quarters, and travel expenses.
+Formally enrolled advanced course Air Force R.O.T.C. students are issued Air Force officer-type uniforms, which they may be permitted to retain upon acceptance of a commission.
+These students receive a government commutation of ration allowance amounting to \$81 per quarter during the two advanced academic years, in addition to a major portion of the required Air Science texts and training equipment.
+Students attending summer training are paid at the rate of \$78 a month, in addition to rations, quarters, and travel expenses.